 As a result, We have reviewed the wording on labels for pre-harvest weed control in cereal crops.
 We focused on clarity and consistency.
 This included a review of residue information for glyphosate when used in cereal crops for weed control.

 Read the 2015/16 FRSP report [PDF, 447 KB]

-New Zealand Food Safety reviews and responds to glyphosate research and statements from major international food safety authorities.
+We review and respond to glyphosate research and statements from major international food safety authorities.

 They reviewed glyphosate again in 2016 and included findings of a 2015 International Agency for Research on Cancer report.
 They concluded that the health risk to consumers from dietary exposure is very low.